dschul01/Mapping_Earthquakes/README.md

 ### Earthquake Map

 The following images provide a view into the multiple features of the map found on the website.
-Note each image shows the tectonic plates in orange linestrings:
+Note each image shows the tectonic plates in orange:

 One of three map styles for the user to choose as seen in the upper right corner ('Light' style shown) as well as a popup description of an earthquake.
 ![Eathquakes_PopUp.png](https://github.com/dschul01/Mapping_Earthquakes/blob/main/Earthquakes_Challenge/Images/Eathquakes_PopUp.png)